 Create a Hypothesis

 The first step to starting a due diligence process is to create a hypothesis.
-A hypothesis is a supposition for which further evidence is required.
+A hypothesis is a supposition that requires further evidence.
 It is the starting point for further investigation.
-To start the process of due diligence, the hypothesis can be an assumption such as – “The valuation that the target company has submitted is correct”.
+To start the process of due diligence, the hypothesis can be an assumption such as – “The valuation that the target company has submitted is correct.”
 Now the acquiring company has to conduct due diligence to conclude whether this assumption is true or false.

 Once the hypothesis is decided, an investigation is started in every area of the company.
 Let’s look into it.

 Determine Company Size